 In the past, I have discussed my favorite cleansing foods.
-This list is a little more specific and focuses mainly on foods that can help cleanse your liver.
-In addition to taking a liver-cleansing supplement, and performing at least two liver and gallbladder cleanses per year, eating the following foods is the best way to keep your liver healthy and functioning the way you need it to.
-I would encourage you to incorporate these liver cleanse foods into your weekly diet.
+The list in this article is a little more specific and focuses mainly on foods that can help cleanse your liver.
+All it takes is a few simple steps to promote normal liver health.
+In addition to taking a liver cleansing supplement, and performing at least two liver and gallbladder cleanses per year, eating the following foods is the best way to keep your liver healthy and functioning.
+I encourage you to incorporate these liver cleanse foods into your diet.

 Just a small amount of this pungent white bulb has the ability to activate liver enzymes that help your body flush out toxins.
 Garlic also holds high amounts of allicin and selenium, two natural compounds that aid in liver cleansing.

-High in both vitamin C and antioxidants, grapefruit increases the natural cleansing processes of the liver.
-A small glass of freshly-squeezed grapefruit juice will help boost production of the liver detoxification enzymes that help flush out carcinogens and other toxins.
+High in both vitamin C and antioxidants, citrus fruits like grapefruit, oranges, limes, and lemons support the natural cleansing abilities of the liver.
+Have a small glass of freshly-squeezed grapefruit juice to boost production of the liver detoxification enzymes that help flush out carcinogens and other toxins.

 3. Beets and Carrots

 This liver-loving beverage is full of plant-based antioxidants known as catechins — compounds known to assist liver function.
 Green tea is a delicious, healthy addition to any diet.
 Just remember that green tea offers the benefits, not green tea extract.
 Some research suggests green tea extract may actually have a negative effect on liver health.
 Keep it simple and stick to the beverage to enjoy the benefits of green tea.